 The player Allan seeks to replicate with his tenacious, mobile, implacable style?
-Dunga, Brazail’s acclaimed 1994 World Cup-winning midfielder, formerly considered an outlier as a defensive mind in a team full of inventive brains.
+Dunga, Brazil’s acclaimed 1994 World Cup-winning midfielder, formerly considered an outlier as a defensive mind in a team full of inventive brains.

-The impression of Dunga (below) as a prosaic presence in a team of artists was unfair.
+The impression of Dunga as a prosaic presence in a team of artists was unfair.
 He had excellent close control, passed the ball progressively and accurately and had a decent goal return when playing in a Serie A where defence still ruled.

 Equally, Allan has far more than your common-or-garden ‘sitter’ in midfield.

 Maurizio Sarri recognised the player’s breadth of qualities after taking him to Napoli from Udinese in 2015.